lrdj/causality-support/IMPLEMENTATION.md

 A complete GOV.UK Prototype Kit-based facilitation tool for running remote Causality Garden workshops with AI-powered assistance.

+### Recent Changes

+- Explicit node actions: “Why is that?” (adds a child) and “And why else do you think?” (adds a sibling via the parent).
+- Seeding: Dashboard shows “Add starting point” only when no root exists; prevents accidental multiple roots.
+- Deletion/reset: Non-root “Delete node” removes a node and its entire subtree.
+“Reset tree” clears nodes, clusters, prompts, and reflection and returns to the seeding phase.
+- Clustering: “Suggest clusters” is now a destructive “Refresh clusters” that replaces previous clusters and assignments with a fresh pass based on all nodes.
+Cluster colors are unique per refresh using a shuffled palette.
+Manual “Assign cluster” form lets you set or clear a node’s cluster.
+- Reflection: Template fix for default operator; reflection renders reliably.
+- UI: Cluster tiles in a responsive grid (single column on small screens).
+Add-response page shows mode-aware headings and, for deepening, both LLM follow-up and a fallback phrasing.

+### Current Status

+- Participant view works for single-prompt flows (facilitator sets a prompt by deepening a node) but is considered experimental; refresh required to see new prompts.
+- Data is in-memory (no database).
+Restarting the server or using “Reset tree” clears session data.

 ## What Was Built

 ### 1. Core Infrastructure